rfk/m2wsgi/README.rst

     m2wsgi --io=eventlet dotted.app.name tcp://127.0.0.1:9999

-I'm interested in adding support for other IO modules such as gevent;
-contributions welcome.
+You can also use --io=gevent if that's how you roll.
+Contributions for other async backends are most welcome.

 Programmatic Usage